-Betsy Price, a Fort Worth native, was elected as the 44th mayor of the City of Fort Worth on June 18, 2011.
+Mattie Parker was elected in 2021 as the 45th mayor of the City of Fort Worth.

 Councilmember Carlos Flores was elected to represent District 2 residents in a run-off election on May 10, 2017.
 He is a third-generation Fort Worth native with deep roots in the community.